 4 øre print 1, one of the most beautiful uses I have seen of the first print, cancelled Frederiksborg 25/5 and sent to Tjæreby Sogneraad.

 8 øre, print 1b pos.
 9 (with large frame flaw in south frame), letter sent 21 May 1875 from Præstø to Lumby Station.
-The Præstø datemark is in a unique design known only from this island, and the 8 øre print 1b is perhaps my favorite print, identifiable by a striking, almost radiant blueish-gray frame ornament.
+The Præstø datemark is in a unique design known only from this town, and the 8 øre print 1b is perhaps my favorite print, identifiable by a striking, almost radiant blueish-gray frame ornament.
 This print is quite rare.

 4 øre, print 1 on a printed matter sent locally in Copenhagen and delivered by the Copenhagen foot post 21 January 1875.
 The printed matter is dated in the Portuguese city of Porto 3 December 1874.
 A very early letter from the third week of the bicoloured øre issue.